On this page

 Employer beware: Giving financial advice to employees

-There are strict rules in place about giving advice or product recommendations when it comes to financial products like super funds, so be careful when you talk to your employees about superannuation.
+There are strict rules about giving advice or product recommendations for financial products like super funds, so be careful when you talk to your employees about superannuation.

 You are permitted to provide your employees with factual information about: